TerriaJS/terriajs-indexer/README.md

       - Optional
       - Name of the property to be used as height of the feature

-    If not provided, we use the latitude, longitude & radius of the leaf tile containing the feature as its position.
-This works, but sometimes we wont be able to zoom close enough to the feature and the highlight will be difficult to spot.
+    If not provided, we autocompute the latitude, longitude & height of the feature from its vertices

 - `indexes: Record<string, IndexConfig>`
   - Required